Oipipa/geoudio/README.md

 The env file here is a placeholder; it should function well enough for a local build.
+This application is not currently in production.

 ```
 POSTGRES_DB=usm